Sparrow-benjamin/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that copies a string
+a function that compares two strings